SamEpp/WTBF/implementation.md

 # Code Structure
 <img src="/pictures/Code_structure.PNG">

-### Scan a book and use isbnlib
+### Scan a book and get basic info
-Get book’s title, author, publisher, etc.
-Make them attributes of a Book object

-### That info + text mining from wikipedia = locations:
-Publisher headquarters
-Author's birthplace
-Where the book takes place
+The library isbnlib takes an ISBN entered manually or with a barcode scanner and looks up some basic information such as title, author, publisher, language, and publication year.

+### Look up information on Wikipedia
+Next, the program uses the Wikipedia library to find the book page and publisher page and download the HTML.

+Author location is found by searching the HTML of the book's page, and publisher location is pulled from the publisher's page

+Another library called inidicoio searches through the book page for information that looks like locations.
+It returns its confidence in all of the places it finds, and the highest-confidence location becomes the plot location.

-Make this information attributes of the Book object
+All of these attributes are then written to the Book object.

 ### Plot the locations in a plotly choropleth map